College Football Awards 2018: Results, Winners, Highlights and Twitter Reaction

 Winner: Josh Allen, Kentucky

-Allen accumulated impressive stats in 2018, registering 84 tackles (18.5 for loss), an SEC-leading 14 sacks and five forced fumbles.
+Allen had impressive stats in 2018, registering 84 tackles (18.5 for loss), an SEC-leading 14 sacks and five forced fumbles.
 He was a key factor in Kentucky's excellent 9-3 season, providing the defensive boom to the sizzle provided on the offensive side by running back Benny Snell Jr.

 He won the award amid a stacked group, with Alabama defensive tackle Quinnen Williams and Clemson defensive tackle Christian Wilkins finishing as runners-up.